-BD.8.
-VERTICAL ARTICULATION
+2. VERTICAL ARTICULATION

-- Provide vertical articulation in a larger building mass to establish a sense of scale. - a.
-Use moldings, columns, and a change in material or offset in the wall plane to break up long surfaces and define vertical building modules. - b.
-Organize modules to reflect widths of facades seen traditionally. - c.
+- Provide vertical articulation in a larger building mass to establish a sense of scale. - Use moldings, columns, and a change in material or offset in the wall plane to break up long surfaces and define vertical building modules. - ii.
+Organize modules to reflect widths of facades seen traditionally. - iii.
 Vary the roof profile and step down some portions of the façade to express the different modules.